dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 And their talk is entitled: <b>Tackling Multi-Sector Problems with System Dynamics: Exploring Whole Systems Solutions to Support Health and Social Care</b>

+Q: Are any of the archetypes described by Eric actually in the model described by Douglas?